ashtacore/ArticEdge/README.md

 3. If using the Nexys A7-100T, add the constraint file from `src/constraints/`
 4. Set the top-level module to `cpu_core` (or your actual top-level module name)

-## Contributing

-Contributions to ArcticEdge are welcome!
-Please feel free to submit pull requests, create issues, or suggest improvements.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.